All Covid rules and restrictions have been lifted in Scotland. Data shows the situation has generally improved but Covid has not gone away.

 - wear a face covering in indoor public places and on public transport

 - wash your hands to protect yourself

-- take a PCR test and isolate if you have symptoms
+- take a test and isolate if you have symptoms

 - take an LFD test before visiting someone in a hospital or care home